-Job skills are often described in two categories: hard skills and soft skills.
-During the job application and interview process, employers look for candidates with both hard and soft skills.
-Thus, when you’re building your one-page resume, it’s useful to be able to list and describe your skills.
+Job competencies are often described in two categories: hard skills and soft skills.
+During the job application and interview process, employers look for candidates with both a hard and soft skills list.
+Thus, when you’re building your one-page resume, it’s useful to understand the importance of hard skills and soft skills for your resume.

 In this article, we will cover:

 What are hard skills?

 Simply put, the ones you learn through school or on-the-job training.
 These are specific to a particular job.
 For example, a hard skill for a teacher is lesson planning, for an engineer is coding.
 An electrical technician needs to use specialized equipment and tools.
 Also, a hard skill for a cashier is using a cash register.

 What are soft skills?

 Any job requires them.
-They are often called people skills or transferable skills because you can transfer them from one job to another.
+They are often called people competencies or transferable abilities because you can transfer them from one job to another.
 Moreover, they are used in everyday situations and they’re not specific for a particular job.
 Some examples include managing your time, critical thinking, reliability, communicating effectively, problem-solving, working on a team, or multi-tasking.

 These abilities are, therefore, a combination of personality traits and the behaviors that are manifested.